Header Image 1

 Bastille Day 2006.

 The largest museum along Museum Row is the Los Angeles County Museum of Art, LACMA to its friends, covering most areas of art in a complex of six buildings, including LACMA West.
 Founded in the mid-1960s, LACMA branched off the former Los Angeles County Museum of Science, Historical, and Art founded in 1913 in Exposition Park.
-Today, LACMA is the largest art museum west of the Mississippi River and construction has begun to expand it firther.
+Today, LACMA is the largest art museum west of the Mississippi River.

 LACMA